 Ignore the Little Things

 Finally: chill out.

-Chances are, your app is not controlling Hawaii’s missile alert system.
+Chances are, your app is not controlling life support systems in a critical care unit.
 If the app crashes once, or something goes minorly wrong, it is not the end of the world.

 You would be surprised how forgiving users are for one-off crashes or issues with easy workarounds.
 As long as they like your app as a whole, they’ll keep using it.